Sweet tooth? 10 ways to manage your sugar cravings

 3. Know your nutritional needs

-Other micronutrients which play an important role in blood sugar balance include the B complex of vitamins, vitamin C
+Other micronutrients which play an important role in blood sugar balance include the B complex of vitamins, vitamin C, chromium and zinc.

 4. Curfew your cravings